GraeA85/Graevehart/README.md

 * [Photopea](https://www.photopea.com) was used to edit and crop images.
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) was used to troubleshoot and test features and solve issues with responsiveness and styling.
 * [Am I Responsive?](https://ui.dev/amiresponsive) was used to show the website on a range of devices.
-* [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) was used for debugging.
-* [SQLAlchemy](https://www.sqlalchemy.org/) was used to connect Python code with the database.
 * [Psycopg2](https://www.psycopg.org/docs/) was used to connect Python code with the database.
 * [Django](https://www.djangoproject.com/) is a high-level Python web framework.
 * [Bootstrap](https://getbootstrap.com/) was used for responsive and pre-designed CSS.